hiro0218/b.0218.jp/README.md

 ### Development

-The Next.js development server will be started.
+To start the Next.js development server, run the following command:

 ```
 npm run dev